 Then, the organization should analyze their customers’ responses on a regular basis to identify key trends and patterns.
 If they do make subsequent adjustments to their products, services, sales process, or customer service strategy, they should be transparent with buyers about the change, citing customer feedback as the catalyst for their decision.
 This will help them establish trust with customers and illustrate their willingness to adapt to their clients’ needs.

 If your product and/or service teams aren’t already conducting user research, now might be a great time to start.
-There are myriad excuses for foregoing user research (e.g. lack of time, resources, or budget, assuming that customers don’t know what they want, etc.), but a proper mix of qualitative and quantitative user research can affect several revenue-relevant metrics, including:
+There are myriad excuses for foregoing user research (e.g., lack of time, resources, or budget, assuming that customers don’t know what they want, etc.), but a proper mix of qualitative and quantitative user research can affect several revenue-relevant metrics, including:

 Don’t forget that user research can be costly and incredibly time-consuming if you don’t adequately plan for the process.
 Be sure to choose a research method that’s relevant to your industry, products and services, and intended audience, get stakeholder buy-in early on, and align your research with broader business goals to ensure success.